-Community residents are invited to Parkland College on April 9 for the information session, "Understanding and Treating Anxiety," from 12 noon to 1 p.m. in Room D244.
+Students, staff, faculty and community residents are invited to Parkland March 19 for the information session, "Understanding and Treating Anxiety," from noon to 1 p.m. in Room D244.

 The Parkland College Counseling and Advising Center, in conjunction with the Champaign-Urbana Mental Health Public Education Committee, is presenting this free session for the campus and community.
 If you have questions or need additional information, please contact Jennifer Klatsky in Counseling and Advising, 217/351-2453 or email@example.com